valancej/documentation/classic/index.md

   - /classic/getting-started/welcome-classic-infrastructure/
 ---

-Welcome to Codeship's Classic Infrastructure with pre-configured VMs where we take care of the infrastructure for you.
+Welcome to Codeship Basic with pre-configured VMs where we take care of the infrastructure for you.
 We host the environment, you provide the code.

 ## Getting Started
 The screenshot below shows the initial [dashboard](https://app.codeship.com/projects) after logging in for the first time.